 Changes at the company level

-Everything, from physical changes (like lighting and organization) to changes in the company culture and management techniques, can turn a company from a place to merely put in hours and get a paycheck into a place employees love going to every day.
+Everything, from physical changes (like lighting and organisation) to changes in the company culture and management techniques, can turn a company from a place to merely put in hours and get a pay-check into a place employees love going to every day.

 Standards and rules